TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.7.md

 ---

-Cursed be their anger, for it was fierce; And their wrath, for it was cruel: I will divide them in Jacob, And scatter them in Israel.
+Cursed be their anger, for it was fierce; and their wrath, for it was cruel.
+I will divide them in Jacob, and scatter them in Israel.